 You are not doing anything wrong and everything right.
-The coming up of emotions is a common enough phenomena with the practice of mindfulness.
+The coming up of emotions is a common enough phenomenon with the practice of mindfulness.
 I do come across it now that TM (Transcendental Meditation) has come strongly back into vogue.
 TM practice involves the repetition of a mantra.
-Mindfulness technique primarily involves awareness and observation of bodily sensations including breath.
+Mindfulness technique primarily involves awareness and observation of bodily sensations, including breath.

-The intensity of these emotions will pass but you have to make room for these feelings.
+The intensity of these emotions will pass, but you have to make room for these feelings.
 Don’t repress them nor act them out, merely stay present to their presence.
-The true purpose of meditation is not relaxation although that can certainly be a byproduct.
-Rather it is about seeing through the nature of reality.
+The true purpose of meditation is not relaxation, although that can certainly be a byproduct.
+Rather, it is about seeing through the nature of reality.
 In order to do that, we need to clean house and that is what you are doing.
 Meditation is being hustled as a productivity or efficiency tool for the marketplace these days.
-While true as such things may be, they are byproducts.
+While as true as such things may be, they are byproducts.
 We are after bigger fish to fry.

-Here is my own clinical observations.
-I worked several years as a biofeedback therapist many decades ago.
+Here are my own clinical observations.
+I worked several years as a biofeedback therapist, many decades ago.
 A part of that work involved teaching people how to meditate using EEG brain feedback.
 You sit someone in a chair and hook them up to brainwave reading equipment.
 Then you can both see and hear what their brain is doing with different techniques.
-An interesting observation at the time was how many people regardless of technique were actually thinking when they believed they were meditating.
-What I discovered over and over was that if people could bring their awareness into their extremities (not thinking about their limbs but actually being kinesthetically AWARE of their hands and feet) they would start going into the relaxation response.
+An interesting observation at the time was how many people, regardless of technique, were actually thinking when they believed they were meditating.
+What I discovered over and over was that if people could bring their awareness into their extremities (not thinking about their limbs, but actually being kinesthetically AWARE of their hands and feet) they would start going into the relaxation response.
 That is what I teach neophytes who have no prior meditation practice.
-One can practice this technique through out the day regardless of activity and is a powerful self awareness modality.
+One can practice this technique throughout the day, regardless of activity, and it is a powerful self-awareness modality.